meyer-lab/asmlab.org/team/expectations/ugrad.md

 - [Undergraduate Research Fellows Program (URFP)](http://hass.ugresearch.ucla.edu/scholarships/urfp/) offers funding support for students who haven't participated in a funded opportunity previously.
 The application deadline is typically around mid-November.
 - [Undergraduate Research Scholars Program (URSP)](http://sciences.ugresearch.ucla.edu/programs-and-scholarships/ursp/) offers experienced students with junior or senior standing funding support.
 The application deadline is typically around mid-June.
 - [Amgen Scholars](https://amgenscholars.com) is a national program that provides a 10-week immersive research experience in a lab at certain universities.
-- Ask.
+- Ask!
 The lab may be able to provide a stipend as support for performing research over the summer.
 I may also have other support opportunities in mind based on the research you are performing.

 Adapted from documents by [Pam Kreeger](http://www.kreegerlab.org).